richelbilderbeek/cpp/content/CppOperator.md

     Practice 2.7. page 28: 'Place spaces on either side of a binary operator.
 This will make the operator stand out and make the program more readable.'
+3. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 2.7.1: 'Define your operators consistently with each other and whenever appropriate provide semantics similar to those of standard types'
+4. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 2.7.2: 'Pay attention that the semantic/intended priority of your overloaded operators matches the priorities of C++ operators'
+5. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 2.7.3: 'Implement binary operators as free functions'